vyahello/devops-master-class/docker/readme.md

 Code commit -> unit tests -> integration tests -> package -> deploy -> automated tests -> testing approvals -> deploy next

 IAAC - create infra the same way you create your software code.
 Create infra - servers, load balancers, db using code and configuration.

+## DevOps Best practices

+- Standardization.
+U have standard ways how things are done
+- Teams with Cross-Functional Skill
+- Focus on Culture
+- Automate everything
+- Immutable infrastructure.
+If there are changes for server, create new server but not changing existed.
+- Dev/Prod env similar, deploy/monitor apps the same way.
+If envs are similar you can find problems early.
+- Version control everything
+- Self provision.
+Dev team should not wait for operation team for provision, they should be able to provision servers on their own.

 ## Docker